kaustav-dutta/IceCube-Low-Energy-Resolution-Limits/README.md

 # Variable Bandwidth KDE
 To fit the expected distributions, we use a variable bandwidth KDE.
 This technique is superior to other fitting techniques as it efficiently captures the high and low statistics of any given distribution without overfitting or underfitting.
 First, a window is constructed which slides over all the datapoints and the bandwidth of a gaussian kernel is computed depending on the population enclosed within the window.
 If the population is large, then the bandwidth is narrow and vice-versa.
 Finally, all individiual kernels are added up and normalised which gives the overall KDE.
 Note that there are 2 (or 3) parameters to be optimised: kernel bandwidth, and window size (1D or 2D).
 This optimisation is performed by analysing the disagreements between the underlying histogram populations and KDE estimates.
 A minimum overall diviation results in the optimisation.

+# Idealistic Assumptions
+There are a few idealistic simplifications in event simulation and detector response:
+a) We use deep homogenous ice here which means optical properties stay constant with depth and within a layer, implying no anisotropies and birefringence.
+b) The geometry is approximately infinite to make sure all events are completely confined.
+This ensures no photon escapes the detector.
+All photons, unless absorbed, are detected.
+The horizonatal and vertical spacings for a given geometry, is also kept constant.
+c) Only hadronic cascades are simulated which are easy to confine within the detector.
+d) Some parts of the study assume uniform angular sensitivity of a module which gives access to the MC truth direction information of photons.
+e) Upgrade mDOM PMTs have same collection and quantum efficiencies as Gen-1 DOMs.